Skip to content

 The script creates two new cluster roles.
 The first role xrow-self-provisioner-with-namespaces only adds the permission to create and delete namespaces so that the service account can create a helm release with using the --create-namespace option.
 The second role adds a new cluster role which extends the existing admin role.

 Then the service account will be created in the kube-public namespace and gets the cluster roles xrow-self-provisioner-with-namespaces and self-provisioner.
 Afterwards the new project will be created and the service account gets the admin role inside this project.
 This is necessary if the project already exists.
-If the service account is now creating a new project it will automatically get the admin role inside this project and with it all needed permissions to create an ibexa helm release.
+If the service account is now creating a new project it will automatically get the admin role inside this project and with it all needed permissions to create an Ibexa helm release.

 The script is also creating a kubeconfig file in which will help you authenticate towards the cluster API.